DominikZydek/DominikZydek/README.md

 ### JaCar
 Technologies used: HTML, CSS, PHP

 [JaCar](https://github.com/DominikZydek/jacar_project) is a website I'm currently developing as a class project, but I plan to expand it to serve my dad's car workshop after completion.
+A comprehensive [documentation](https://github.com/DominikZydek/jacar_project/blob/main/dokumentacja.docx) has also been produced.

 ### Portfolio
 Technologies used: HTML, CSS, JavaScript, Node.js (Express), Jest